Inside: A great overview of coding for kids, the learning benefits of coding and 18 best coding websites for kids.

 “Mum, you have to see this really cool game I coded in IT today.
 I created a drawing program that allows you to change the pen colour and everything!”

-At this stage I have no idea if either of my children will choose to work in a computer science field once they enter the workforce but I do appreciate that children need to understand the importance of computer technology and I think it’s helpful for them to understand how computer programs work, what code is and how it works because learning to use code is really cool and it helps kids develop important thinking and learning skills that have applications far beyond the reach of their keyboard.
+At this stage I have no idea if either of my children will choose to work in a computer science field once they enter the workforce but I do appreciate that children need to understand the importance of computer technology, and I think it’s helpful for them to understand how computer programs work, what code is and how it works because learning to use code is really cool and it helps kids develop important thinking and learning skills that have applications far beyond the reach of their keyboard.

-What is Coding?
+What is coding for kids?

 Coding is the act of writing instructions for a computer to make the computer perform a task.
 Coding may also be called programming.
 A finished set of computer instructions is called a program.